 |Postdoctoral Fellowship Position (Graduate)|

-April 1, 2016 Postdoctoral Fellowship Position The Bureau of Economic Geology in the Jackson School of Geosciences at The University of Texas at Austin currently has long-term, funded projects on the environmental implications of CO2 sequestration.
+October 1, 2017 Postdoctoral Fellowship Position The Bureau of Economic Geology in the Jackson School of Geosciences at The University of Texas at Austin currently has long-term, funded projects on the environmental implications of CO2 sequestration.
 We are currently recruiting recent Ph.D. scientists or engineers for a postdoctoral fellowship position.
-Position: Numerical and Analytical Modeling of Fluid Flow in Porous Media Related to CO2 Injection We are interested in outstanding fellowship applicants with direct experience in reservoir simulation using commercial packages specially CMG package (all modules).
+Position: Numerical and Analytical Modeling of Fluid Flow in Porous Media Related to CO2 Injection General topics of research is related to reservoir fluid flow modeling and simulations in CO2-EOR/Sequestrations settings with various focuses including history matching, optimization algorithms, regional geomechanics, pore scale modeling and economics related to oil and gas production.
+We are interested in outstanding fellowship applicants with direct experience in reservoir simulation using commercial packages specially CMG package (all modules).
 Experience in running simulations in parallel environment is a plus.
 Candidates must have interest in theoretical analyses and mathematical modeling of fluid flow problems.
 Strong and deep understanding of fundamentals of reservoir engineering and coding skills in Matlab, Python or other relevant programing languages are required.
-Applicants with strong background in LBM are specifically desired for this position.
 We anticipate that the successful candidate will have formal training in petroleum engineering or related fields.
 Successful candidate will be part of Gulf Coast Carbon Center (GCCC), an interdisciplinary team of research geologists and engineers who conduct CO2-sequestration research at the Bureau of Economic Geology.
 GCCC is one of the world’s leading research groups in CO2 sequestration.
 Our Frio brine injection experiment was the first to monitor CO2 injection into brine, and we are currently involved in several large scale CO2 injection monitoring projects in the U.S. GCCC collaborates closely with faculty in departments across the UT-Austin campus, other universities, and U.S. Department of Energy national laboratories.
 This position will be based in North Austin, at the J.J.
 Pickle Research Campus, The University of Texas at Austin.
-Austin is often on the list of top 10 places to live in the U.S. Please send a resume and a short expression of interest to: Dr. Seyyed Abolfazl Hosseini Email at: email@example.com The University of Texas at Austin is an equal employment opportunity/affirmative action employer.
+Austin is often on the list of top 10 places to live in the U.S. Please send a resume and a short expression of interest to: Dr. Seyyed Abolfazl Hosseini Email at: firstname.lastname@example.org The University of Texas at Austin is an equal employment opportunity/affirmative action employer.
 All positions are security sensitive, and conviction verification is conducted on applicants selected.